dadi/passport/README.md

 ## Documentation

-Documentation is maintained under the `docs` branch and can be found on the [dadi.tech](https://dadi.tech) site.
+Documentation is maintained under the `docs` branch.

 ## Licence